 3A.1.1 Are organisations with management responsibility clearly defined including areas of responsibility and interactions?
-55.9 95 80 Organisations with management responsibility are known.
+55.9 95 60 80 Organisations with management responsibility are known.
 Responsibilities and interactions require clarification.
-Organisations with management responsibility have been defined including key areas of responsibility and interaction.
-Organisations with management responsibility are clearly defined Management of the two stocks is through international commissions (Inter-American Tropical Tuna Commission- IATTC and the Commission for the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean - WCPFC) and domestically for the US troll caught albacore fishery through the Highly Migratory Species Fishery Management Plan (HMS FMP) of the Pacific Fishery Management Council.
-The jurisdictions of the international commissions overlap somewhat.
+Organisations with management Management of the two stocks is through international commissions (Inter-American Tropical Tuna Commission- IATTC and the Commission for the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean - WCPFC) and domestically for the US troll caught albacore fishery through the Highly Migratory Species Fishery Management Plan (HMS FMP) of the Pacific Fishery Management Council.
+The jurisdictions of the international commissions overlap R11, R20, R28, R31, R37, R36 responsibility have been defined including key areas of responsibility and interaction. somewhat.
 Additionally the WCPFC is a relatively new body for management.
 However, there have been joint agreements between the two commissions on which commission will take the lead for the South stock (WCPFC) and the North stock (IATTC).
-Additionally, the scientific/assessment support is currently supplied by the SPC (South stock) and the R11, R20, R28, R31, R37, R36 including all areas of responsibility and interaction.
+100 Organisations with management responsibility are clearly defined including all areas of responsibility and interaction.
 Interactions are demonstrably effective.
-IATTC (North stock).
+Additionally, the scientific/assessment support is currently supplied by the SPC (South stock) and the IATTC (North stock).
 Additionally, in the latter case the IATTC has delegated the scientific support to the North Pacific Albacore Working Group (an ad hoc working group of albacore scientists from countries interested in North albacore), and more recently the Interim Scientific Committee (albacore working group).
 Also, the scientific advice for management for the South is developed through the Secretariat for the Pacific Community for the WCPFC, providing further review of assessment advice.
 The IATTC and SPC have responded to recommendations from scientific reports.
 In particular, both Commissions have responded to recent Northern Albacore assessments by capping effort at current levels.
 The HMS FMP provides the regulatory mechanisms needed for the US albacore troll fishery and the mechanisms for advising the US on negotiations for access rights with other countries (Canada).
 The commissions formulate overarching management regulations based upon recommendations from scientific committees or staff.
 Regulations are then implemented by individual member and cooperating countries.
 The USA is a cooperating country of the WCPFS, behaving as a member.
 Organisations are clearly defined, interactions between organisations are effective, demonstrated by the recent actions on albacore and bigeye tunas.
 The effectiveness of nation states in dealing with commission recommendations is yet to be fully demonstrated, however.